Skip to content

 If you’re late to the party, don’t worry!
 Feel free to pick up any book below that catches your attention:

-Mar ‘26: AI 2041: Ten Visions for Our Future
+AI 2041 Mar '26 AI 2041: Ten Visions for Our Future

 Core Track

-Feb ‘24: Working Effectively with Legacy Code
+Working Effectively with Legacy Code Feb '24 Working Effectively with Legacy Code

-Mar ‘24: A Philosophy of Software Design
+A Philosophy of Software Design Mar '24 A Philosophy of Software Design

 UI/UX Track